 Once the results come back, there may be issues trying to get it admitted into evidence.
 But an attorney can still use a favorable test result for plea bargaining purposes.

-What happens if I refuse FST’s (Field Sobriety Test)?
+What happens if I refuse to take a Field Sobriety Test?

 What are “reinstatement fees?”